sarakhataam/clean_code/README.md

 # clean_code
 <p>
-  The file shows some of rule of clean code.
+  The file shows some of rules of clean code.
 </p>